 The museum invites you to compete for the following positions:

 The Canadian Museum of Nature occasionally has employment opportunities open to the public.
-Positions can range from scientific research and collection management, through administrative, communications or educational postings.
+Positions can range from scientific research and collection management, to administrative, communications or educational postings.

-You will find below all our current employment opportunities.
+You will find above all our current employment opportunities.
 Opportunities are updated regularly, so if we do not currently have an opportunity that is appropriate for you, please check our site again.

 We accept applications for only the specific opportunities mentioned above.
 We are not able to accept unsolicited applications for employment.